Can Hope be Found in the Dry Bones?

 God offered hope.
 What do I mean by that?
 Think about it, the Israelites felt they had lost all hope.
 They would die in captivity; they would die strangers in a foreign land.
 God was offering them life, not only was he offering it to them, he was giving them structure (bones and tendons) as well as life (breath).
 God was bringing dead men life again

-It isn’t in our power that life is found, no, no matter what hope I build up if that Hope isn’t centered on God the life will continue to fade.
+It isn’t in our power that life is found, no, no matter what hope I build up if that Hope isn’t centered on God, my life and hope will continue to fade.
 So today, I want to offer you hope.
 God is the hope you seek.
 His hands are open wide, and he is ready and eager to bring life into you.
 The question, will you seek it, will you accept it, will you come?